 Artificial intelligence (AI) is making its mark on the water industry, powering intelligent operations using machine learning to optimize resource use and operational budgets for organizations.
 Here are 10 ways AI is already changing the water industry, from business innovations that save money and make work more efficient to helping combat global water challenges by lowering overall water consumption.

-Water and wastewater operations are investing in artificial intelligence (AI).
+Water and wastewater operations are investing in artificial intelligence.
 Market research is forecasting $6.3 Billion of investment in AI solutions by the year 2030.
 This investment is a part of a growing trend for the water industry to “go digital” with smart infrastructure solutions.

 When some US utilities are spending over $300 per customer annually on water and wastewater operations, the potential for savings is significant.
 AI can save 20-30% on operational expenditures (OPEX) by reducing energy costs, optimizing chemical use for treatment, and enabling proactive asset maintenance.